 General Electric Company v.
 Gilbert (1976)

-The Court held that employers could legally exclude conditions related to pregnancy from employee benefits plans.
+The Court held that employers could legally exclude conditions related to pregnancy from employee benefit plans.
 Congress responded by passing the Pregnancy Discrimination Act of 1978.

 City of Los Angeles Department of Water & Power v.
 Manhart (1978)